Sydney Ferries: Contracting

 In 2011, following a change in state government, it was decided to contract out the operation of Sydney Ferries to the private sector, with the government retaining ownership of both the Balmain Maintenance Facility and the ferry fleet, under the agency Sydney Ferries.

 On 28 July 2012, Harbour City Ferries, a 50/50 joint venture between Transfield Services (later Broadspectrum) and Veolia Transdev (later Transdev Australasia), began operating the services of Sydney Ferries under a seven-year contract.
 In December 2016, Transdev Australasia exercised an option to purchase Broadspectrum's share.

 In February 2019, Transdev was awarded a new nine-year contract by the Government commencing 28 July 2019.
-Under the contract, it will lease 10 new ferries (the River-class) to expand Parramatta River services and also some further Emerald class ferries for other services, which will result in an additional 280 weekly services.
-It is also planned to combine the F2 and F6 routes to be operated on a 20-minute frequency.
+Under the contract, it will lease 10 new ferries (the River-class) to expand Parramatta River services and also some further Emerald class ferries for other services, which had resulted in an additional 280 weekly services.
+It is also planned to combine the F2 and F6 routes to be operated on a 20-minute frequency, however this change was only implemented during off-peak times.
 Harbour City Ferries was also rebranded Transdev Sydney Ferries.

 Operations

 Network

-Sydney Ferries operates services on ten routes: